Modern Slavery Statement

 - The Fujitsu Way: Our Global Business Standards contained within The Fujitsu Way govern our relationships with all stakeholders involved: employees, customers, suppliers, governments, other businesses and local communities

 Supplier Due Diligence: FSL uses a risk-based questionnaire as part of our supplier due diligence process which includes questions based on the UN Global Compact’s Ten Principles in the areas of human rights, labour, environment and anticorruption.
 FSL assess suppliers in those areas to ensure that our suppliers mirror our values in relation to those topics.
 FSL recognise that smaller organisations may not have developed policies for human rights and labour, but are a still a key part of our supply chain.
-The SME Code of Conduct was created for low-risk SMEs to subscribe to key values, including the prohibition of the use of forced labour or child labour.
+The Responsible Procurement Charter was created for low-risk SMEs to subscribe to key values, including the prohibition of the use of forced labour or child labour.
 This approach allows FSL to continue work with smaller organisations and positively influence their approach.
-Whilst this approach is established in the UK&I at present, over the last year FSL have been working to standardise due dilligence across the EMEIA demonstrating our commitment to preventing Modern Day Slavery throughout the region.
+Whilst this approach is established in the UK at present, FSL are continuing to work to standardise due diligence across Europe , demonstrating our commitment to preventing Modern Day Slavery throughout the region, and all new suppliers are now asked to sign up to our Responsible Procurement Charter.

 Terms and Conditions: FSL’s standard contract templates have a schedule dedicated to the ethical performance of our suppliers, explicitly prohibiting use or tolerance of child and forced labour.
 This ensures that any commitments made at the due diligence stage are underpinned by a contractual requirement and legally enforceable.
 Templates also include other contractual provisions such as the right to audit.